-But meanwhile the violence goes on, with almost daily attempts by the IRA to murder members of the security forces, and the ever-present risk that Loyalist frustration will lead them to abandon their ceasefire, rather than the isolated incidents we have seen so far.
+But nonetheless the continuation of republican violence, self defeating as it is, brings the ever present risk that loyalist frustration will lead them to abandon their ceasefire, rather than the isolated incidents we have seen so far.

 Let us be realistic.
-This is not the encouraging picture I would like to see.
-And it is poor reward indeed for the hopes and expectations of the people of Northern Ireland, who had dared to hope that peace and normality might once again be theirs.
+This is poor fulfilment indeed for the hopes and expectations of the people of Northern Ireland, who had dared to hope that peace and normality might once again be theirs.

 I am not discouraged.
 I continue to believe we are on the right track.
-We have a talks process involving nine constitutional parties representing X% of the population.
+We have a talks process involving nine constitutional parties representing 85% of the population.
 It has agreed rules of procedure, and the agenda is also reasonably clear.